-Historically in ACLS, providers have administered drugs via the IV or endotracheal (ET) route.
-ET absorption of drugs is poor and optimal drug dosing is not known.
-For this reason, the intraosseous route is now preferred when intravenous access is not available.
-Priorities for vascular access are:
+Historically in ACLS, providers have administered drugs via the intravenous (IV) or the ET route.
+ET absorption of drugs is poor, and optimal drug dosing is unknown.
+Therefore, the intraosseous (IO) route is now preferred when IV access is not available.
+Below are the priorities for vascular access.

 A peripheral IV is preferred for drug and fluid administration unless central line access is already available.
 Central line access is not necessary during most resuscitation attempts, as it may cause interruptions in CPR and complications during insertion.
 Placing a peripheral line does not require CPR interruption.

-If a drug is given via peripheral route of administration, give as follows:
+If a drug is given via peripheral route of administration, do the following:

-- IV push bolus injection (unless otherwise indicated)
+- Intravenously push bolus injection (unless otherwise indicated).

 Drugs and fluids can be delivered safely and effectively during resuscitation via the IO route if IV access is not available.

-- When using peripheral IV route of administration, drugs can take up to 2 minutes or more to reach central circulation.
+- When using peripheral IV route of administration, drugs can take up to two minutes or more to reach central circulation.
 The effect of medications given may not be seen until even longer.
-High quality CPR helps circulate these drugs and is an important part of resuscitation.
+High-quality CPR helps circulate these drugs and is an important part of resuscitation.

-- Any ACLS drug or fluid that can be administered IV can also be given IO.
+- Any ACLS drug or fluid that can be administered intravenously can also be given intraosseously.